dotnet/docs-maui/docs/migration/forms-projects.md

 ms.date: 1/20/2023
 ---

-# Upgrading Xamarin.Forms to .NET MAUI
+# Upgrade a Xamarin.Forms app to .NET MAUI

 The upgrade of a Xamarin.Forms project follows the same steps as a Xamarin.Android and Xamarin.iOS projects, with a few additional steps to take advantage of changes in .NET MAUI.